DEFRA/ado-pipeline-common/docs/AppBuildAndDeploy.md

             acceptanceTestFilePath: "./docker-compose.acceptance.yaml"
         appDeployConfig:                    #Optional: Used for deploying application configuration to various environments
             filepath: "./appConfig"         #Optional: Folder path of app configuration files
+            variableGroups:                 #Optional: List of variable groups which contain secrets
+              - variableGroup1              #Optional: Variable Group name
+              - variableGroup2
+            variables:                      #Optional: List of variables used by the service
+              - variable1
+              - variable2
 ```